The Ultimate Lingerie Terminology Guide – What’s What, and How to Rock It

 The bustier is an old-school classic!

-Early versions of the bustier were often made from stiff materials such as whalebone or metal for a cinched waist & accentuated bosom.
-In the 19th century, bustiers boomed.
-Fast forward to today & chicks are wearing these here there & everywhere with skirts or pants, adorned with lace, embroidery, or satin.
+Early versions of the bustier were often made from stiff materials such as whalebone or metal for a cinched waist and accentuated bosom.
+Fast forward to today, and chicks are wearing these here there & everywhere with skirts or pants, adorned with lace, embroidery, or satin.

 - Longline Bustier